Russian Enlightenment

-The Russian Age of Enlightenment was a period in the 18th century in which the government began to actively encourage the proliferation of arts and sciences, which had a profound impact on Russian culture.
-During this time, the first Russian university was founded, a library, a theatre, a public museum, as well as relatively independent press.
+The Russian Enlightenment (российское Просвещение) refers to the intellectual and cultural movement that flourished in the Russian Empire as part of the broader Enlightenment, during a period of the 18th century in which the government began to actively encourage the proliferation of arts and sciences, which had a profound impact on Russian culture.
+During this time, the first Russian university was founded, a library, a theatre, a public museum, as well as a relatively independent press.
 Like other enlightened despots, Catherine the Great played a key role in fostering the arts, sciences, and education.

-The national Enlightenment in the Russian Empire differed from its Western European counterpart in that it promoted further modernization of all aspects of Russian life and was concerned with abolishing the institution of serfdom in Russia.Also Russian Enlightenment didn't promote any changes for separation of church and state.
+The Russian Enlightenment differed from its Western European counterpart in that it promoted further modernization of all aspects of Russian life and was concerned with abolishing the institution of serfdom in Russia.
+The Russian Enlightenment did not promote the separation of church and state.
 Pugachev's Rebellion and the French Revolution may have shattered the illusions of rapid political change, but the intellectual climate in Russia was altered irrevocably.
 Russia's place in the world was debated by Denis Fonvizin, Mikhail Shcherbatov, Andrey Bolotov, Alexander Radishchev, and Ivan Boltin; these discussions precipitated the divide between the radical, western, conservative and Slavophile traditions of Russian thought.
-Intellectuals often used the term prosveshchenie, promoting piety, erudition, and commitment to the spread of learning.
+Intellectuals often used the term prosveshcheniye ('enlightenment; education'), promoting piety, erudition, and commitment to the spread of learning.

-Catherine the Great personally wrote the words for her ambassadors and consuls in order to compile a Comparative dictionary.

 Early developments

 The ideas of the Russian Enlightenment were first espoused by the "learned druzhina" of Peter the Great.
 It is the spirit which animates the sermons of Feofan Prokopovich, the satires of Antiokh Kantemir, and the historiography of Vasily Tatishchev.

 During the reign of Peter's daughter Elizaveta Petrovna the ideas of the Enlightened Absolutism found their way into Russia.
 Elizaveta's favourite, Ivan Shuvalov, was an ideal enlightened courtier: he was instrumental in the establishment of the Moscow University and the Imperial Academy of Arts, which would start the careers of most intellectuals active during the last quarter of the 18th century.

-Shuvalov was also the patron of the greatest Russian polymath– Mikhail Lomonosov– who left his mark in various branches of science, religious philosophy, poetry, and fine arts.
+Shuvalov was also the patron of the greatest Russian polymath, Mikhail Lomonosov, who left his mark in various branches of science, religious philosophy, poetry, and fine arts.